-30 The Field Lead will be responsible for ensuring that all field activities are conducted in compliance

-- with all work plans and requirements.
-The Field Lead will be on site during critical and complex field activities. - 33 The Field Lead, with input from the Project Manager, will prepare Daily Progress Reports during
+- 30 The Field Lead will be responsible for ensuring that all field activities are conducted in compliance - with all work plans and requirements.
+The Field Lead will be on site during critical and complex 31 - 32 field activities.

-34 field activities.
-Daily Progress Reports shall be submitted to the Government Project Manager the

-35 workday after the period covered by the report.
-The Daily Progress Report will contain the

-36 following information:

-- Date(s) of work that the report covers - Contract number and task order number
+- 33 The Field Lead, with input from the Project Manager, will prepare Daily Progress Reports during - 34 field activities.
+Daily Progress Reports shall be submitted to the Government Project Manager the - workday after the period covered by the report.
+The Daily Progress Report will contain the 35 - following information: 36 - Date(s) of work that the report covers - Contract number and task order number

-- Summary of weather conditions

-- 2 List of personnel on site and duties

-- 3 Equipment on site

-- Location and description of work performed

-- 5 Subcontractor personnel on site and duties

-- 6 Subcontractor equipment on site

-- 7 Location and description of work performed by subcontractors

-- Summary of QC inspections that took place and reference to QC reports
+- Summary of weather conditions 1 - 2 List of personnel on site and duties - Equipment on site 3 - Location and description of work performed 4 - Subcontractor personnel on site and duties 5 - Subcontractor equipment on site 6 - Location and description of work performed by subcontractors - Summary of QC inspections that took place and reference to QC reports 8

-9 3.2.2 Field and Laboratory Quality Control Samples
+Field and Laboratory Quality Control Samples 3.2.2

-10 Evaluation of field sampling procedures and laboratory equipment accuracy and precision requires

-11 the collection and evaluation of field and laboratory QC samples.
-Table 3.1 summarizes the

-12 planned QC samples for this project.
-A description of each QC sample type is provided in the

-13 following sections.
+- Evaluation of field sampling procedures and laboratory equipment accuracy and precision requires 10 - the collection and evaluation of field and laboratory QC samples.
+Table 3.1 summarizes the 11 - 12 planned QC samples for this project.
+A description of each QC sample type is provided in the - 13 following sections.

-14 3.2.2.1 Quality Control Analyses Originated by the Field Team
+3.2.2.1 Quality Control Analyses Originated by the Field Team

-15 Field QC samples will be collected to determine the accuracy and precision of the analytical
+- 15 Field QC samples will be collected to determine the accuracy and precision of the analytical - 16 results.

-16 results.
 The QC sample frequencies are stated in the following sections.

-17 Equipment Blank
+Equipment Blank

-18 Equipment blanks will be collected to monitor the cleanliness of sampling equipment and the

-19 effectiveness of decontamination procedures.
-Contamination from the sampling equipment can has been passed through a decontaminated or unused disposable sampling device.
-The required QC

-20 bias the analytical results high or lead to false positive results being reported.
-Equipment blanks

-21 will be prepared by filling sample containers with laboratory-grade contaminant free water that associated with equipment blanks that have detected target compounds will be assessed during the data validation process.
-The usability of the associated analytical data will be documented and affected data will be appropriately qualified.
-Field corrective action to improve equipment decontamination procedures may also be implemented by the Field Lead at the request of the
+- Equipment blanks will be collected to monitor the cleanliness of sampling equipment and the 18 - 19 effectiveness of decontamination procedures.
+Contamination from the sampling equipment can - bias the analytical results high or lead to false positive results being reported.
+Equipment blanks 20 - will be prepared by filling sample containers with laboratory-grade contaminant free water that 21 - 22 has been passed through a decontaminated or unused disposable sampling device.
+The required QC - limits for equipment blank concentrations are to be less than the method's reporting limit.
+23 - 24 Equipment blanks will be collected at a frequency of 10% per sampling apparatus.
+Samples - associated with equipment blanks that have detected target compounds will be assessed during 25 - the data validation process.
+The usability of the associated analytical data will be documented and 26 - 27 affected data will be appropriately qualified.
+Field corrective action to improve equipment - decontamination procedures may also be implemented by the Field Lead at the request of the 28 - project chemist.
+29